-When summing independent random variables, the mean values and variances are added.
+When summing independent random variables, we must sum the mean values and variances.
 For example, when summing independent random variables A and B:

-Equation 13 can be used to determine the standard deviation of the mean value (x) computed from N random variables (x) with a known standard deviation (sx).
-The sum of x will have a variance of Nsx2 and, therefore, a standard deviation of .
-Dividing the value by N to compute the standard deviation of x gives us Equation 14.
+Equation 13 can determine the standard deviation of the mean value (x) computed from N random variables (x) with a known standard deviation (sx).
+The sum of x will have a variance of Nsx2 and a standard deviation of .
+Dividing the value by N to compute the standard deviation of x results in Equation 14.

-Equation 14 is used to determine the confidence interval of an estimated mean value assuming x is normally distributed.
+Equation 14 can determine the confidence interval of an estimated mean value assuming x is normally distributed.
 The confidence interval depends on the probability, or confidence level, of the interval.
 It is determined by the probability of the value being within a certain number of standard deviations (σ x) from the true mean (μ).
-The confidence level is represented by the letter P in the image below.
+The area P in the graph below represents the confidence level.

-The normal distribution is almost always assumed for the estimation of the mean value because of the central limit theorem.
-If we use the previous example of a mean value obtained from an average of four values, the standard deviation of the uniform distribution (-0.5, 0.5) is 0.144.
+The normal distribution is almost always assumed for the mean value estimation because of the central limit theorem.
+If we use the example of a mean value calculated from an average of four values, the standard deviation of the uniform distribution (-0.5, 0.5) is 0.144.
 Assuming a normal distribution, the 95% confidence interval would be ±0.288.
 In reality, the 95% confidence interval is 0.24.

-Determining of the confidence interval is more complicated for mean and standard deviation values obtained from a small data sample.
-In this case, it is common to use t-distribution.
+Determining the confidence interval is more complicated for mean and standard deviation values from a small data sample.
+In such cases, it is common to use t-distribution.
 T-distribution provides larger confidence intervals for the same confidence level due to increased uncertainty in the sample distribution.

 For N > 3 samples, the variance of the sample mean is increased by a ratio of (N – 1) / (N – 3) compared to Equation 13.
-Figure 3.13 shows the modified number (tvalue) of standard deviations σ x used for the confidence interval for different confidence levels as a function of the number of samples used.
-The estimate for the true mean is:
+Figure 3.13 shows the modified number (tvalue) of standard deviations σ x to calculate the confidence interval for different confidence levels as a function of the number of samples.
+Equation 15 provides the estimate for the true mean.

-For N > 50, the t-distribution converges to the normal distribution and Figure 3.13 can be used.
+For N > 50, the t-distribution converges to the normal distribution, and Figure 3.13 is a valid option.